GrifKies/tekpossible-iac-portfolio/README.md

 11. Automation for Creating STIG compliant RHEL instances as AMIs for the base of all deployed EC2 instances
 12. Automation for Routine Configuration enforcing via puppet, ansibble and cloudformation resources

-## Prequesties (So Far)
+## Prerequisites  (So Far)
 User must have a valid AWS root account and be able to create the following prior to running automation
-1. STS Static Credentials with AdministratorAcess IAM Role
+1. STS Static Credentials with AdministratorAccess IAM Role
-2. AWS Organization
+2. Create an AWS Organization
-3. AWS IAM Identity Center and Identity Store
+3. Create an AWS IAM Identity Center and its associated Identity Store